Pep Biel: Copenhagen

 On 1 August 2019, Danish Superliga side FC Copenhagen announced that they had agreed a fee with Zaragoza and that Biel would undergo a medical in Denmark with the intention of an immediate transfer.
 Two days later, he signed a five-year contract with the club.

 Biel made his debut abroad on 3 August 2019, replacing Viktor Fischer in a 2–1 away defeat of SønderjyskE.

 On 27 February 2020, Biel scored in the final minutes to defeat Scottish champions Celtic and help the club advance to the round of 16 in the Europa League.

 On 8 August 2021, Biel scored the final goal in a 4–2 derby win against Brøndby.
 On 7 September, Biel was named the Superliga Player of the Month for August 2021 after scoring five goals and providing two assists in five matches.
 On 22 May 2022 with the club he won the Danish Superliga in the season 2021–22 been the first title in his career and he has been elected Copenhagen Player of the Season for the season 2021–22.

 Biel started the 2022–23 campaign in strong fashion, scoring four goals in four league games including a hat-trick against rivals Brøndby on 7 August 2022; the first hat-trick ever scored in a Copenhagen Derby.

 Olympiacos

 Loan to Augsburg

 On 1 February 2024, Biel joined German club Augsburg on loan for the rest of the season, with an option to buy.

 Loan to Charlotte FC

 On 15 August 2024, Biel signed with Major League Soccer side Charlotte FC on loan until 31 December 2024.
 Charlotte declined his contract option following their 2024 season.
 On 13 January 2025, Biel and Charlotte extended his loan with the club until 1 August 2025.

+Charlotte FC

+Biel's stay at Charlotte was made permanent following their 2025 season.